Njezi/gta5-modmenu/README.md

-# gta5-python-modmenu
+# gta5-modmenu
-My attempt at making a GTA 5 mod menu in Python
+My attempt at making a GTA 5 mod menu in C++